bioidiap/bob.ip.binseg/doc/training.rst

 ======================

-To use your own dataset, we recommend you read our instructions at :py:mod:`bob.ip.binseg.configs.datasets.csv`, and setup a CSV file describing input data and ground-truth (segmentation maps).
+To use your own dataset, we recommend you read our instructions at :py:mod:`bob.ip.binseg.configs.datasets.csv`, and setup one or more CSV file describing input data and ground-truth (segmentation maps).
 Then, prepare a configuration file by copying our configuration example and edit it to apply the required transforms to your input data.
 Once you are happy with the result, use it in place of one of our datasets:

 .. code-block:: sh